Bewi/ngGuidelines/README.md

 *Angular guidelines and tooling*

 One of the purpose is to describe global guidelines to follow for Web Applications using Angular.js.
-But it is also made to describe the entire flow of the application, from packaging to deployment.
+But it is also made to describe the entire flow of the application, from creation to deployment.

 *Inspired by [John Papa](https://github.com/johnpapa/angularjs-styleguide)*